TestCentricity/testcentricity_web/README.md

 parameter and returns an instance of the associated **Page Object**.
 If you intend to use the **PageManager**, you must define a `page_name` trait for each of the **Page Objects** to be registered.

+The `page_name` trait is usually a `String` value that represents the name of the page that will be matched by the `PageManager.findpage` method.
+`page_name` traits are case and white-space sensitive.
+For pages that may be referenced with multiple names, the `page_name` trait may also be an `Array` of `String` values representing those page names.

 A `page_url` trait should be defined if a page can be directly loaded using a URL.
 If you set Capybara's `app_host`, or specify a base URL when calling the `WebDriverConnect.initialize_web_driver` method, then your `page_url` trait can be the relative URL slug that will be appended to the base URL specified in `app_host`.
 Specifying a `page_url` trait is optional, as not all web pages can be directly loaded